New York City Schools with Interactive Media Design Programs

 Fashion Institute of Technology (SUNY)

-The School of Art and Design at the Fashion Institute of Technology offers 17 undergraduate majors, and nearly 4,000 students are currently enrolled in these career-oriented programs.
+The School of Art and Design at the Fashion Institute of Technology offers around 17 undergraduate majors, and more than 3,300 students are currently enrolled in these career-oriented programs.
 The faculty consists of working professionals, and, in addition to receiving hands-on instruction, students have the opportunity to go on industry-related field trips and pursue internships.

 Bachelor of Fine Arts in Computer Animation and Interactive Media